 Work with a destination wedding travel advisor who has relationships with the resort you’re considering and knows the venues well.
 This type of expertise can help you answer critical questions you never thought to ask.

 Check the weather patterns in the location during your preferred wedding dates.
 If its rainy or hurricane season and you’d like to have a beach wedding then your plan B wedding venue is just as important as your plan A.

-By considering all these factors, you can narrow down your options and choose the perfect destination wedding location.
+By considering 10 tips for choosing a destination wedding location , you can narrow down your options significantly and get closer to your perfect location.